rails/rails/guides/source/upgrading_ruby_on_rails.md

 MultiJSON has reached its [end-of-life](https://github.com/rails/rails/pull/10576) and has been removed from Rails.

-If your application currently depend on MultiJSON directly, you have a few options:
+If your application currently depends on MultiJSON directly, you have a few options:

 1. Add 'multi_json' to your Gemfile.
 Note that this might cease to work in the future